This post was updated on February 2, 2020. It was originally published in 2012.

-- Pack a first aid kit: I always carry a mini first aid kit (a little plastic bag) in my carry-on (Tylenol in particular has brought me instant relief in the past).
+- Pack a mini first aid kit: I always carry a mini first aid kit (a little plastic bag) in my carry-on (Tylenol in particular has brought me instant relief in the past).
 Here’s what I carry in mine: a thermometer, Band-Aids, Tylenol, nose drops, anti-diarrhea pills, decongestants, antacid tablets, allergy pills, antibiotics and an inhaler (I used to have asthma).
 You can get most of this on the road but why wait?
 And trust me: When you get sick you’re going to wish you packed this stuff before you left.

 - Rest: I’m pretty sure one of the reasons I got sick last time was that I wasn’t getting my normal eight hours of sleep.
 I could feel my body wearing down.
 When I did get sick I was smart and canceled everything on my agenda to allow myself more rest.

-- Use antibacterial wipes AGAIN: Yes, I’m repeating this for a reason.
+- Use disinfecting wipes AGAIN: Yes, I’m repeating this for a reason.
 Everyone thinks to use them to clean surfaces before they touch them but they don’t think about using them to clean them after they’ve touched them.
 So if you fly sick, when you land give everything you touched (overhead compartment latch, seatbelt, in-flight entertainment screen and controls, tray table…) a quick wipe-down—and the same goes for everything in your hotel room if you’re sick there.
 Let’s stop the madness of passing germs on.
 (It’s better to wash your hands with hot water for twenty seconds but this is a good alternative when on the go.)